ConnorKirk/aws-quiet-news-bot/README.md

 # Quiet AWS News

-## How to Use

-1. Set up a new chime room
-2. Add a chime bot.
-Make note of the Webhook url
-3. Populate the `environment.dummy.json` file with your webhook url.
-Rename the file to `environment.json`
-3. Run make package, then make deploy

 ## What is this?

 Staying on top of AWS Announcements is tricky.
 There are a lot.